wileyyugioh/zotmoov/docs/SETTINGS_INFO.md

 When Zotero renames a file and ZotMoov intercepts it, ZotMoov will change the file name/path to remove all of the diacritics.
 This is useful for ensuring compatibility across various operating systems, for example.
 Note that only file names/paths within the base directory will be altered.

+### Overwrite Files When In Copy Mode

+When in copy mode, overwrite existing files rather than creating a new copy with the number increment.
+Useful for keeping a backup directory with updates.

 ## Selected Hidden Preferences

 [Hidden preferences can be accessed/modified to change some of ZotMoov's behavior](https://www.zotero.org/support/preferences/hidden_preferences)